MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L09_Controlling_Deployments_using_Release_Gates.md

 1. Close the **Post-deployment conditions** pane, by clicking the **x** mark in its upper right corner.
 1. Back on the **New Release Pipeline** pane, click **Save**, and in the **Save** dialog box, click **OK**.

-### Exercise 4: Test release gates
+### Exercise 5: Test release gates

 In this exercise, you will test the release gates by updating the application, which will trigger a deployment.

 #### Task 1: Update and deploy application after adding release gates

-In this task, you will track the release process with the release gates enabled.
+In this task, you will first generate some alerts for the Canary Web App, followed by tracking the release process with the release gates enabled.

+1. From the Azure Portal, browse to the **Canary Web App** Resource deployed earlier.
+1. From the Overview pane, notice the **URL** field showing the Hyperlink of the web application.
+Click this link, which redirects you to the EShopOnWeb web application in the browser.
+1. To simulate a **Failed Request**, add **/discount** to the URL, which will result in an error message, since that page does not exist.
+Refresh this page several times to generate multiple events.
-1. From the Azure Portal, in the "Search resources, services and docs" field, enter **Alerts** to open the Alerts Service of Azure Monitor.
+1. From the Azure Portal, in the "Search resources, services and docs" field, enter **Application Insights** and select the **Canary-AppInsights** Resource created in the previous exercise.
+Next, navigate to **Alerts**.
+1. There should be at least **1** new alert in the list of results, having a **Severity 2** enter **Alerts** to open the Alerts Service of Azure Monitor.
-1. Notice there should be at least **1 Alert** with **Severity 2 - Warning** showing up in the list.
-This got trigger when you validated the website in the previous exercise.
+1. Notice there should be at least **1** Failed_Alert** with **Severity 2 - Warning** showing up in the list.
+This got trigger when you validated the non-existing website URL address in the previous exercise.

     > ** Note:** If no Alert shows up yet, wait another few minutes.
-Speeding up Alerts is possible by navigating to the Canary-URL again from a browser.

 1. Return back to the Azure DevOps Portal, open the **EShopOnWeb-Release Gates** Project.
 Navigate to **Pipelines**, select **Releases** and select the **New Release Pipeline**.
 1. Click the **Create Release** button.